 Enjoy the Teijo landscape on your own or take a guided tour.
 There are about 50 km of marked trails in Teijo.
-The landscapes of Lake Matildanjärvi (0.6 km from the Kariholma parking area) and the ancient shore of Jeturkasti (0.7 km from the Jeturkasti parking area) are accessible to disabled visitors.
+The landscapes of Lake Matildanjärvi (0.6 km from the Kariholma parking area) and the ancient shore of Jeturkasti (0.7 km from the Jeturkasti parking area) are accessible.

 Trails suitable for schoolchildren and families (1.5- 5.5 km) start by the Lake Matildanjärvi parking area.
 The more challenging trails (10–20 km) introduce hikers not only to pine forests, mire and lake landscapes, but also to streams and rock crossings.
-You can stay overnight in a lean-to shelter, fishing hut, tent or caravan.
+You can stay overnight in a lean-to shelter, tent or in Lake Matildanjärvi, also in a rental hut or caravan.